-CM: [laughter] Well, let me tell you a little story.
+CM: Oh, who the [inaudible].
+Well, let me tell you a little story.
 This is my tackle box.
 This is what we call a Japanese feather lure.
-It's made in Japan that particular variety.
+It's made in Japan, that particular one [inaudible] that particular variety.

-NS: How is there no hook in here?
+NS: [inaudible] hook in here?

 CM: Well, the hook is put on.
-You don't keep them with hooks.
-It'd be a disaster, there'd be hooks all over the place.
+You don't keep them with hooks on, otherwise, it'd be a disaster.
+There'd be hooks all over the place.
 Now, let me tell you about this.
 You got the recorder on?

 CM: These feathers are grown on a certain type of chicken in the Republic of China.
 The feathers are pulled from the chicken when the chicken is alive.
 Must be very painful.
-Now, they're sent to Japan in bulk, companies that order them and buy them.
+Now, they're sent to Japan in bulk - companies that order them and buy them.
 In Japan, they're processed in a way that these little strands - originally, they're stuck together, these fluffy, little things.
 That process of it, they came apart.
-Then they're graded in size, and they're colored.
+Then, they're graded in size and color.